vub-hpc/cesm-config/README.md

 * CESM-deps loads all dependencies to build and run CESM cases
     * `CESM-deps-2-intel-2018a.eb` is used in Breniac
     * `CESM-deps-2-foss-2019a.eb` is used in Hydra

 * CESM-tools loads software commonly used to analyse the results of the simulations
     * `CESM-tools-2-foss-2019a.eb` is available in Hydra

+Our easyconfigs of CESM-deps are based on those available in [EasyBuild](https://github.com/easybuilders/easybuild-easyconfigs/tree/master/easybuild/easyconfigs/c/CESM-deps).
+However, the CESM-deps module in Hydra also contains the configuration files and scripts from this repository, which are located in the installation directory (`$EBROOTCESMMINDEPS`).
+Hence, our users have direct access to these files once `CESM-deps-2-foss-2019a.eb` is loaded.
+The usage instructions of our CESM-deps modules also provide a minimum set of instructions to create cases in Hydra with this configuration files.

 ## CPRNC